42lan/rainfall/level3/walkthrough.md

 RELRO           STACK CANARY      NX            PIE             RPATH      RUNPATH      FILE No RELRO        No canary found   NX disabled   No PIE          No RPATH   No RUNPATH   /home/user/level3/level31
 ```
-A `SUID` executable is located in the home directory.
+A `SUID` executable is lcated in the home directory.
 ```shell
 level3@RainFall:~$ ls -l
 total 8